Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Assignments/assignment-3-SASS.md

 ## Project requirements

+There are two parts to this assignment.
+The first part is to apply SASS to a project and improve the typography of your site.
+The second part is to present a short two minute presentation on a technique that you used with SASS and Type in your project.

+**Part 1.**

 Choose a project a web project or contact me and I will give you a web project to work on.
 The project must be on GitHub.

 Create a branch where you will apply SASS.